nakulmitra/database-postgresql/notes/full-join.md

 # Understanding FULL JOIN in SQL
 SQL `FULL JOIN` (also known as **FULL OUTER JOIN**) is used to retrieve all records from both tables, whether there is a match or not.
 If a record has no match in one of the tables, `NULL` values are returned for the missing columns.

-FULL JOIN is particularly useful when you want to retain all data from both tables while merging related records based on a common column.
+FULL JOIN is particularly useful when we want to retain all data from both tables while merging related records based on a common column.

 ## Syntax of FULL JOIN
 ```